History of military ballooning: Balloons in the American Civil War

-Lowe's first military balloon, the Eagle was ready by 1 October 1861.
-It was called into service immediately to be towed to Lewinsville, Virginia, without any gas generator which took longer to build.
-The trip began after inflation in Washington, D.C. and turned into a 12 mile (19 km), 12-hour excursion that was upended by a gale-force wind which ripped the aerostat from its netting and sent it sailing to the coast.
+Lowe's first military balloon, the Eagle, was ready by 1 October 1861.
+It was called into service immediately to be towed to Lewinsville, Virginia, without any gas generator, which took longer to build.
+The trip began after inflation in Washington, D.C. and turned into a 12 mile (19 km), 12-hour excursion that was upended by a gale-force wind, which ripped the aerostat from its netting and sent it sailing to the coast.
 Balloon activities were suspended until all balloons and gas generators were completed.

 With his ability to inflate balloons from remote stations, Lowe, his new balloon the Washington and two gas generators were loaded onto a converted coal barge the George Washington Parke Custis.
 As he was towed down the Potomac, Lowe was able to ascend and observe the battlefield as it moved inward on the heavily forested peninsula.
 This would be the military's first claim of an aircraft carrier.

 The Union Army Balloon Corps enjoyed more success in the battles of the Peninsula Campaign than the Army of the Potomac it sought to support.
 The general military attitude toward the use of balloons deteriorated, and by August 1863 the Balloon Corps was disbanded.

 The Confederate Army also made use of balloons, but they were gravely hampered by supplies due to the embargoes.
 They were forced to fashion their balloons from colored silk dress-making material, and their use was limited by the infrequent supply of gas in Richmond, Virginia.
 The first balloon "pilot" in the Confederate "air force" was Edward Porter Alexander.
-By the summer of 1863, all balloon reconnaissance of the Civil War had ceased.
+By the summer of 1863, all balloon reconnaissance during the Civil War had ceased.